 Giallo a Venezia, also known as Giallo in Venice, has a reputation for being one of the sleaziest films produced in an already sleazy sub genre.
-Giallos, for the uninitiated, are Italian horror films known for their extreme violence and usually punctuated by scenes of explicit sex; they heavily influenced the American slasher films of the 70s and 80s, but, for the most part, American horrors paled in comparison to their Italian counterparts.
+Giallos, for the uninitiated, are Italian horror films known for their extreme violence and punctuated by scenes of explicit sex; giallos heavily influenced the American slashers of the 70s and 80s, but, for the most part, American horror films paled in comparison to their Italian counterparts.

-There may be only a few deaths in Giallo a Venezia but the scenes are quite gory: there’s an immolation, a graphic dismemberment, and the usual requisite stabbings.
-Giallo a Venezia does feature plenty of sex and nudity, but the bare bodies on display frequently further the plot.
+While there are only a handful of deaths in Giallo a Venezia, the scenes are quite gory: there’s an immolation, a graphic dismemberment, and the usual requisite stabbings.
+Giallo a Venezia does feature plenty of sex and nudity, but the bare bodies on display frequently impact the plot.
 After finding a married couple’s dead bodies on the Venice beach, a detective is baffled by the crime’s seeming lack of motive.
 We spend the rest of the movie inter-cutting between the detective working on his case and flashbacks of the deceased couple.
-The film’s flashback structure is unique for a giallo, detailing the married couple’s last days before their death.
-Their marriage is, to put it politely, very rocky.
+The film’s flashback structure is unique for a giallo, detailing the married couple’s last days before their ultimate demise Their marriage is, to put it politely, quite rocky.
 The husband suffers from a cocaine addiction and frequently indulges in kinky sex acts meant to debase his wife.

-While Giallo a Venezia may lack the social commentary of Lucio Fulci or the swooping camera-work and visual styling of Dario Argento, it is still a giallo that can comfortably stand on merits of its own.
+While Giallo a Venezia may lack the social commentary of Lucio Fulci or the swooping camera-work and visual styling of Dario Argento, it is still a giallo worth seeking out.

 Unlike some other giallos from the period that have been lovingly restored on Bluray, tracking down a copy of Giallo a Venezia may present quite a challenge.
 I had to settle for a sub-par VHS rip.